tpg/attache-docs/docs/started/README.md

 composer global require thepublicgood/attache
 ```

-Next, make sure that `~/.composer/vendor/bin` is in your path.
+Make sure that `~/.composer/vendor/bin` is in your path.
 Now you should have access to Attache from anywhere on your composer through the `attache` command.

 ## Git repository required

-Attache assumes that your project has already been imported into a Git repository.
+Attaché assumes that your project has already been imported into a Git repository.
 If not, then you'll need to do that first.
 Attaché will clone the repository during deployment.

-Attaché will also run a `yarn prod` before beginning the actual deployment to create compiled assets.
+Attaché will also run a `yarn prod` before doing the actual deployment to create compiled assets.
 You'll want to make sure you're not commiting those compiled assets to your repository.
 For most Laravel applications your `.gitignore` file should include:

 ```
 public/js/
 public/css/
-public/mix-manifest
+public/mix-manifest.json
 ```

 Or place a `.gitignore file in `public/js` and `public/css` with the following content: